-I received a complimentary copy of the book from the Author in exchange for an honest review.
+I received a complimentary copy of the book from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Published by Berkley Books on December 3, 2019